KeyboardKit/website/collections/_features/Localization.md

 title: Localization
 ---

-Flexible localization support is an important part of a software keyboard, and should make it possible to localize the entire keyboard.
+Flexible localization support is an important part of a software keyboard, and should be able to localize the entire keyboard and change its behavior based on the locale.

-KeyboardKit defines keyboard-specific languages, where each has localized strings, assets, and locale-specific information.
-KeyboardKit also extends the native `Locale` with additional capabilities.
+In KeyboardKit, a ``KeyboardLocale`` defines keyboard-specific languages, where each has localized strings, assets, etc. KeyboardKit also extends the native **Locale** with more capabilities.

-[KeyboardKit Pro][Pro] unlocks localized keyboards and services for all locales in your license.
-Information about Pro features can be found at the end of this article.
+[KeyboardKit Pro][Pro] can unlock localized keyboards and services for all locales in your license.